Kepler's conjecture and phase transitions in the high-density hard-core model on $\mathbb{Z}^3$: Appendix B: Hard-core potentials in the Pirogov-Sinai theory

+Essentially, the hard-core potential has an impact only upon the statistical weight of a contour.
+Namely, some contours have statistical weight $0$.
+Moreover, the arguments in \cite{Za} utilize only upper bounds on the absolute values of statistical weights of contours (see (1.9), (1.23), (1.50), (2.2), (2.28) in \cite{Za}).
+Finally, everything is reduced to the analysis of a polymer model (Section 2.1 in \cite{Za}) where a polymer is a connected lattice set, and the associated statistical weight is the sum over statistical weights of the contours having this set as their support.
+In the hard-core case not all configurations in a given support contribute to this sum, which only makes the sum smaller.

 {\bf Acknowledgements}.
 We are grateful to Thomas Hales for answering a number of questions related to the proof of Kepler's conjecture.
 We thank Peter Sarnak for elucidating us on some important number theoretical results.
 IS and YS thank the Math Department, Penn State University, for hospitality and support.
+A part of the work was carried out while IS was a Beaufort Visiting Fellow at St John's College, Cambridge.
+IS thanks St John's College, Cambridge and DPMMS, University of Cambridge, for the warm hospitality and support.
 YS thanks St John's College, Cambridge, for long-term support.